 You may feel discouraged or frustrated with the side effects you initially feel.
 But, it’s often a good idea to be persistent.

 If you stick to your prescribed treatment, you’ll notice that the side effects will likely diminish, and your symptoms may improve.

 In fact, each day that you continue to take your antidepressant, your brain is making new connections to help you create pathways to more positive thoughts and behaviors.

 It’s important to remember that everyone experiences their depression symptoms differently and has different reactions to medications.

 Consider talking with your mental health professional about any concerns you may have about your depression medication and side effects.
+For example, if you can take antidepressants when breastfeeding or if you can drink when taking medication.
 The professional has the experience needed to guide you and explain any reactions you may be having.